kyancox/Cryptocurrency-Investment-Analyzer/README.md

 ## Disclaimer

-This repo is missing a file — data.py — because that file includes private information about the CoinMarketCap API key and Forbes data that is locked behind a subscription wall.
+This repo is missing a file, data.py, because that file includes private information about the CoinMarketCap API key and Forbes data that is locked behind a subscription wall.
 This repo only includes the driver.py file which runs the program in the command line, and the prices.py file which makes the REST API call.

 ## Description